fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

 Blah blah blah.
 Here's what I did:

-* First and foremost, holy bananas; whoever made [Corneal](https://github.com/thebrianemory/corneal) is a saint.
-It also makes me think of eye anatomy.
-I can't help it.
-Anyway, one gem install later, and you're looking at a complete framework for my project in place.
-Gems, migrations, complete file tree, all of the associated Model/View/Controller folders, everything, everything.
+* First and foremost, let's be frank; whoever made [Corneal](https://github.com/thebrianemory/corneal) basically did my project for me (and makes me think of the anatomy of the eye).
+One gem install, a couple pokes of setup, and you've got yourself all of the tedious parts of your project, done.
+Gems, migrations, environment setup, complete file tree, all of the associated Model/View/Controller folders, everything, everything.
 CRUD in a box.
 There's not much credit to give myself for this.
-Push button, receive 95% of the project done for you.
-I hear this is how software engineering works, by the by.
+Push button, receive 95% of your project done for you.
+I'd feel bad about this, but I'm told this is how software engineering works.

+Anyway!
+Here's the broad strokes of the project (that I didn't miraculously receive from a gem):
-* The data structure and the object relationships were pretty simple:
+* The data structure and object relationships were pretty simple to set up:
 	* A user has many cocktails
 	* A cocktail has many ingredients
 	* An ingredient has many cocktails